marianamioto/resume/index.md

 * Period: January/2017 - July/2017
 * Position: Machine Learning Engineer and Software Engineer
 * Technologies: Python, Matlab languages
-* Responsibilities: Development of algorithms to perform images processing using Python; Research and implement solutions to analyze the data obtained from the images, to generate added value using machine learning.
+* Responsibilities: Development of algorithms to perform images processing using Python; Research and implement solutions to analyze the data obtained from the images using machine learning.

 ### Hospital das Clínicas - HC: Faculdade de Medicina de Ribeirão Preto - FMRP, USP - Ribeirão Preto, Brazil

 * Period: February/2015 - December/2016
 * Position: Researcher and developer
 * Technologies: Python, Matlab and R languages
 * Project: Development of algorithms to perform images processing for aid diagnostic tools that make computational quantitative analysis to identify radiological patterns of interstitial lung diseases in HRTC thorax images.
-The first results, was presented at the Brazilian Congress of Biomedical Engineering in October 2016
+The first results, was presented at the Brazilian Congress of Biomedical Engineering in October 2016.

 ### CIRP - Centro de Informática de Ribeirão Preto - USP